John the Baptist: In Matthew

-The Gospel of Matthew account begins with the same modified quotation from Isaiah,moving the Malachi and Exodus material to later in the text, where it is quoted by Jesus.
+The Gospel of Matthew account begins with the same modified quotation from Isaiah, moving the Malachi and Exodus material to later in the text, where it is quoted by Jesus.
 The description of John is possibly taken directly from Mark ("clothing of camel's hair with a leather belt around his waist, and his food was locusts and wild honey"), along with the proclamation that one was coming who would baptize with the Holy Spirit "and fire".
 The book of Matthew next has Jesus coming to John to be baptized, but John objects because he is not worthy because Jesus is the one that brings the baptism in the Spirit.

-Unlike Mark, Matthew describes John as critical of Pharisees and Sadducees and as preaching "the kingdom of heaven is at hand" and a "coming judgment".
+Unlike Mark, Matthew describes John as critical of Pharisees and Sadducees—calling them a "brood of vipers"—and as preaching "the kingdom of heaven is at hand" and a "coming judgment".

 Matthew shortens the account of the beheading of John, and adds two elements: that Herod Antipas wants John dead, and that the death is reported to Jesus by his disciples.
 Matthew's approach is to shift the focus away from Herod and onto John as a prototype of Jesus.
 Where Mark has Herod killing John reluctantly and at Herodias' insistence, Matthew describes him as wanting John dead.